this post may contain affiliate links

 Pairing this chicken with your favorite root vegetables like sweet potatoes or instant pot carrots is a great way to make this a complete meal!

 How to use leftover chicken

 Another reason why this is a favorite recipe of mine is because it makes great leftovers!
+As does this smoked spatchcock chicken.
 You can use the extra meat in gluten-free chicken noodle soup, enchiladas, salads, or make gluten-free chicken pot pie.

 Ingredients for Dutch oven roast chicken

 When I say these ingredients are simple, I mean it!
 You probably have most of these ingredients and spices in your home already.